elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-components-of-effective-time-management-and-how-do-they-contribute-to-success.md

 url: /learn/education-studies/questions/what-are-the-key-components-of-effective-time-management-and-how-do-they-contribute-to-success
 score: -1.0
 related_article1:
-    id: 160352
+    id: 160272
-    title: How can students apply knowledge in real-world contexts to enhance problem-solving skills?
+    title: >-
+        What are some effective strategies for structuring and delivering a presentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-apply-knowledge-in-realworld-contexts-to-enhance-problemsolving-skills
+    url: /learn/education-studies/questions/what-are-some-effective-strategies-for-structuring-and-delivering-a-presentation
 related_article2:
-    id: 160361
+    id: 160462
-    title: How do cognitive processes like memory and attention impact learning, and how can they be enhanced?
+    title: >-
+        How can setting reading goals and reflecting on content enhance reading comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-cognitive-processes-like-memory-and-attention-impact-learning-and-how-can-they-be-enhanced
+    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-comprehension
 related_article3:
-    id: 160059
+    id: 160286
-    title: How can study groups be effectively organized to achieve group goals and assign roles?
+    title: >-
+        How can students apply their knowledge in real-world contexts to enhance their learning experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals-and-assign-roles
+    url: /learn/education-studies/questions/how-can-students-apply-their-knowledge-in-realworld-contexts-to-enhance-their-learning-experience
 related_article4:
-    id: 160596
+    id: 159968
-    title: What role does educational psychology play in understanding student behavior and enhancing learning environments?
+    title: >-
+        How can study groups be effectively organized to achieve group goals and assign roles?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
+    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals-and-assign-roles
 related_article5:
-    id: 159963
+    id: 160318
-    title: What are active reading techniques, and how do they assist in identifying key information?
+    title: >-
+        How do digital and traditional note-making methods compare, and what are their respective benefits?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-assist-in-identifying-key-information
+    url: /learn/education-studies/questions/how-do-digital-and-traditional-notemaking-methods-compare-and-what-are-their-respective-benefits
 ---

 &nbsp;